As an Amazon Associate, I earn from qualifying purchases.

 Pro Tips/Recipe Notes

-- If you want to temper/melt your chocolate on the stove, fit a double-boiler over a pan filled with ~2 cups of water.
-Melt the chocolate slowly, making sure no water gets into the mixture while it is melting.
+- If you want to temper/melt your chocolate on the stove instead of the microwave, fit a double boiler over a pan filled with ~2 cups of water.
+Melt the chocolate slowly or medium-low heat.

 Almond Butter Cups